Estimated reading time: 11 minutes

 Most of my blogging friends are American, which was fine because we tossed ideas off each other.

-We guest posted on each other’s blogs to share our experiences and for exposure and still do.
+We guest-posted on each other’s blogs to share our experiences and for exposure, and we still do.

-Now there are many Canadian bloggers in the finance niche, all of which share a different angle to CBB.
+Now, there are many Canadian bloggers in the finance niche, all of whom share a different angle from CBB.

 For example, my blogger friend at My Own Advisor blogs about investing and shares his dividend updates.